RaspberryPiFoundation/webdev-curriculum/en-GB/recipe/Recipe - notes.md

 #Offline Resources
 This project can be [completed offline](https://www.codeclubprojects.org/en-GB/resources/webdev-working-offline/) if preferred.
 You can access the project resources by clicking the 'Project Materials' link for this project.
 This link contains a 'Project Resources' section, which includes resources that children will need to complete this project offline.
 Make sure that each child has access to a copy of these resources.
 This section includes the following files:

-+ Template/Template.html
++ template/index.html
-+ Template/style.css
++ template/style.css

 You can also find a completed version of this project's challenges in the 'Volunteer Resources' section, which contains:

-+ RecipeFinished.html
++ recipe-finished/index.html
-+ style.css
++ recipe-finished/style.css
-+ banana.jpg
++ recipe-finished/banana.jpg

 (All of the resources above are also downloadable as project and volunteer `.zip` files.)